Elizabeth Ball (soccer)

-Elizabeth Rose Ball (born October 20, 1995) is an American soccer player who currently plays as a defender for NWSL club Kansas City Current.
+Elizabeth Rose Ball (born October 20, 1995) is an American professional soccer player who plays as a defender for the Kansas City Current of the National Women's Soccer League (NWSL).
+She played college soccer for Penn State and has previously played for the Portland Thorns and Utah Royals.

-Early years
+Early life

 Ball played on the Richmond Strikers ECNL (Elite Club National League) team.
 She was selected to attend the ECNL id2/The Chance National Training Camp in 2013.
 On her ECNL team from 2011 – 2014, Ball scored 57 goals.

 Ball played as a forward at Deep Run High School (2010–2014) in Richmond, Virginia.
 During her high school career, the Wildcats soccer team appeared in the state quarterfinals (2011), semi-finals (2012, 2014) and the finals (2013), winning the title in a 2–1 match against Battlefield High School.
 As a freshman, Ball was named The Times-Dispatch's 2011 girls soccer Player of the Year, as well as Colonial District and Central Region Player of the Year and team MVP, having scored 20 goals and 9 assists in a 20–1 season.
 As a sophomore, Ball scored 21 goals and 7 assists, with the team ending the 2012 season as the state semi-finalist.
 She received The Times-Dispatch's All-Metro Player of the Year honor a second time in 2013 to cap off winning the state championship, having scored both goals in the title match for a total of 34 goals and 7 assists in the season.
 As a senior, Ball was named 2014 High School State Player of the Year for Virginia by the National Soccer Coaches Association of America.